dess-mannheim/european_parliament_simulation/README.md

                         If true, the regex filtered speeches will be used. (default: True)
 ```

-The persona dataset files located in the `/data` directory are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The dataset files located in the `/data` directory are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).